 Testing for microbial contamination is also essential for environmental monitoring.
 It allows the identification and analysis of the microbial population within water, air, or soil as well as surfaces.
 Monitoring the activity of microbes within the natural environment allows for to identification of potential contaminants, evaluation of the effects of human actions on ecosystems, and the taking of the necessary measures to ensure the health of our environment.

-The testing of microorganisms assures the security of cosmetics and personal care products, by looking for harmful microorganisms which could trigger skin reactions or cause infections.
+The testing of microorganisms assures the security of cosmetics and personal care products by looking for harmful microorganisms that could trigger skin reactions or cause infections.

 Importance of Microbial Testing